xtrm0/csd-blog/website/content/2021/collaborative-data-design.md

 As exercises, here are some further tweaks you can make to this design, phrased as user requests:
 1. "I'd like to have multiple sheets in the same document, accessible by tabs at the bottom of the screen, like in Excel." *Hint (highlight to reveal): <font color="white">Use some kind of list of CRDT objects.</font>*
 2. "I've noticed that if I change the font size of a cell, while at the same time someone else changes the font size for the whole row, sometimes their change overwrites mine.
 I'd rather keep my change, since it's more specific." *Hint: <font color="white">Use a register with a custom getter.</font>*
+3. "I want to reference other cells in formulas, e.g., `= A2 + B3`.
+Later, if `B3` moves to `C3`, its references should update too."

 # Conclusion

 In this blog post, I described how to design CRDTs from the ground up.
 We covered some basic CRDTs, composition techniques, and guiding principles.
 Using these, we made:

-- **Traditional CRDTs:** Unique Set, List/Text, LWW Register, Enable-Wins Flag, Add-Wins Set, Lazy Map, and List-with-Move.
+- **Traditional CRDTs:** Unique Set, List/Text, LWW Register, Enable-Wins Flag, Add-Wins Set, Lazy CRDT-Valued Map, and List-with-Move.
 - **Novel Operations**: Concurrent+causal for-each operations on a unique set or list.
 - **Whole Apps**: Spreadsheet, rich text, and pieces of various other apps.

 I hope you've gained an understanding of how these work, plus perhaps a desire to apply them to your own app ideas.

 For more info, [crdt.tech](https://crdt.tech/) collects most CRDT resources in one place.
 I've also started putting these ideas into practice into a library, [Collabs](https://www.npmjs.com/package/@collabs/collabs).
-You can learn more about Collabs, and see how open-source collaborative apps might work in practice, in [my Strange Loop talk](https://www.youtube.com/watch?v=Exr0iY_D-vw) (with demos!).
+You can learn more about Collabs, and see how open-source collaborative apps might work in practice, in [my Strange Loop talk](https://www.youtube.com/watch?v=Exr0iY_D-vw).

 <!-- Future extension: list every CRDT I know of and describe it in this model (including weird ones like Riak Map - explain as memory/GC optimization).
 Also mention shortcomings like tree. -->